-Each optical DAS is made up of two main elements, master unit and remote units, connected via single mode optical fiber.
+Each optical DAS is made up of two main elements, a master unit and remote units, connected with single mode optical fiber.

 The master unit is a rack-based modular platform that allows configurations for different needs and a future-proof design.
-It is connected to the signal source and hosts the supervision unit for the management of the entire DAS.
+It is connected to the signal source and hosts the supervision module for the management of the DAS components.

-Remote units are self-contained and are distributed throughout the territory to be served to provide signal distribution to a range of both indoor and outdoor antennas.
+Remote units are self-contained and distributed throughout the territory to be served to provide signal distribution to a range of both indoor and outdoor antennas.

 A single master unit supports all classes of remote units, from low power to ultra high power.

-- For descriptions of the JMA master unit, please refer to the JMA DAS Platform Master Unit Installation Guide. - For descriptions of next generation remote units, please refer to the Next Generation Remote Units Installation Guide.
+- For descriptions of the JMA master unit, refer to the JMA DAS Platform Master Unit Installation Guide. - For descriptions of next generation remote units, refer to the JMA DAS Platform Next Generation Remote Units Installation Guide.

-1.1 - What Is new
+1.1 - What's New